firebase/extensions/firestore-send-email/README.md

 * Users collection: A collection of documents keyed by user UID.
 If the `toUids`, `ccUids`, and/or `bccUids` recipient options are used in the added email document, this extension delivers email to the `email` field based on lookups in this collection.

+* Automatically include user template data?: If selected, the extension will automatically get the user document from the Users collection and include in the email template data.

 * Templates collection: A collection of email templates keyed by name.
 This extension can render an email using a [Handlebar](https://handlebarsjs.com/) template, if the template is specified in the added email document.